Lyman D. Foster: As a barquentine

 The Union Company steamer Karori towed the hulk 1200 miles from Suva to Auckland, arriving in August 1917.
 While under tow, the hulk was in the charge of Captain John Francis Place, an early European settler of Fiji.

 The hulk was in the Calliope Dock by late September 1917.
 The dredging machinery was removed and—once again named the Lyman D. Foster—the vessel was made seaworthy again.
 She was fitted with the four masts from the American schooner E. B. Jackson, which went ashore at the entrance to Apia Harbour and became a total wreck.
 It was planned to replace the fore-mast with an iron mast—in good condition—taken from the old ship America.
-The Lyman D. Foster was re-rigged as a four-masted barquentine.
+Lyman D. Foster was re-rigged as a four-masted barquentine.

 The newly rigged barquentine left Auckland and returned from San Francisco with a cargo of 'case-oil', arriving in Auckland on 5 July 1918.
 On this first voyage as a barquentine, her master was Captain Andrew J. Lockie, a New Zealander, who later commanded the ill-fated SS Canastota.